Converting a Solo Validator into a Minipool

 At this point, the Smartnode will ask if you would like to have the Smartnode do this automatically (along with importing the validator's private key into the Validator Client managed by the Smartnode, which is discussed later):

 You have the option of importing your validator's private key into the Smartnode's Validator Client instead of running your own Validator Client separately.
 In doing so, the Smartnode will also automatically migrate your validator's withdrawal credentials from your BLS private key to the minipool you just created.
+Would you like to import your key and automatically migrate your withdrawal credentials? [y/n]

 If you answer y to this question, the Smartnode will do Steps 2 and 3 automatically; please see the Automatic Withdrawal Credential Change and Key Import section below.